China and UK nuclear power

 Britain’s eight nuclear power stations generate a fifth of the nation’s electricity supply.
 However, all but one of the plants currently operating are due to shut down by 2030 (figure 1).
 At the same time, progress on building a new fleet of reactors has stalled.

 Rapid cost reductions mean that renewable generators are expected to form the backbone of the UK’s electricity system in the future.
-However, the Committee on Climate Change still estimate that nuclear power plants that exist now, and those planned for the future, could meet up to 11% of generation in 2050.
+However, the Climate Change Committee still estimate that nuclear power plants that are under construction now (Hinkley), and those planned for the future (Sizewell and Bradwell), could meet up to 11% of generation in 2050.

 So where is all this nuclear generation going to come from?

 Plans for all but three of these sites have now been put on hold, as companies proposing to build reactors have been unable or unwilling to make final investment decisions.
-Of those that remain, construction is underway at Hinkley Point and the industry is hopeful that plants can be built at Sizewell and Bradwell.
+Of those that remain, construction is underway at Hinkley Point and the industry is hopeful that plants can be built at Sizewell (copying the Hinkley design) and Bradwell.

 What’s China’s involvement with new nuclear power plants?